exAspArk/batch-loader/README.md

 end
 ```

-And setup GraphQL with built-in `lazy_resolve` method:
+And setup GraphQL with the built-in `lazy_resolve` method:

 ```ruby
 Schema = GraphQL::Schema.define do